cgarbin/cgarbin.github.io/_posts/2021-03-18-fairness-a-reading-list.md

 toc: true
 ---

-This article is a list of resources to understand concepts and applications of fairness in machine learning (ML).
+This article lists resources to understand concepts and applications of fairness in machine learning (ML).

 <!--more-->